joelouthan/theologic.us/content/posts/4-family-devos-luke/2020-12-24-family-devos-luke.md

 *When the gospel is preached, does it accomplish what God wants it to do?*

-    Isaiah 55:10-11 (ESV)
+    Isaiah 55:10–11 (CSB)
-    “For as the rain and the snow come down from heaven and do not return there but water the earth, making it bring forth and sprout,
+      For just as rain and snow fall from heaven and do not return there
+        without saturating the earth
+        and making it germinate and sprout,
+        and providing seed to sow
+        and food to eat,
-      giving seed to the sower and bread to the eater, so shall my word be that goes out from my mouth;
+      so my word that comes from my mouth will not return to me empty,
-    it shall not return to me empty, but it shall accomplish that which I purpose, and shall succeed in the thing for which I sent it.
+      but it will accomplish what I please and will prosper in what I send it to do.”

 Romans 1:16-17 (CSB) For I am not ashamed of the gospel, because it is the power of God for salvation to everyone who believes, first to the Jew, and also to the Greek.<sup> 17 </sup>For in it the righteousness of God is revealed from faith to faith, just as it is written: The righteous will live by faith.